buggyrace/buggy-race-about/docs/races/editing.md

 So if you have ten races, all visible, only the _next_ one will appear on that page (together with all past ones that are not hidden).

-The setting _Are results visible?_ can be used to hide races while you are working on them.
+The setting _Are results visible?_ can be used to hide race results while you are working on them.
 You can check that the results (and replaying) work as expected before publishing them to the students.

 ## Changing races after results have been uploaded